awsdocs/amazon-cloudfront-developer-guide/doc_source/TrackingChanges.md

-# Tracking Configuration Changes with AWS Config<a name="TrackingChanges"></a>
+# Tracking configuration changes with AWS Config<a name="TrackingChanges"></a>

 You can use AWS Config to record configuration changes for CloudFront distribution settings changes\.
-For example, you can capture changes to distribution states, price classes, origins, geo restriction settings, and Lambda@Edge configurations\.
+For example, you can capture changes to distribution states, price classes, origins, geographic restriction settings, and Lambda@Edge configurations\.

 **Note**
 AWS Config does not record key–value tags for CloudFront distributions\.